1850's Reprint of a Lost Von Germann Original Watercolor (circa 1778) |

 The construction of the Schenk Coat also closely resembles the short skirted early war styles described by period sources and depicted in contemporary illustrations, such as the image of an American Officer that appears at the beginning of this article.
 This was painted by a Brunswick officer who served with Burgoyne and was later detained with under the Saratoga Articles of Convention.
 The original is thought to have been painted in 1778 while in captivity, and depicts a hip length coat or coatee

 The Schenk Coat also has red skirts that turn back.
 Its red shalloon lining was sewn almost precisely as the red serge lining of the reconstructed coat at left, shown here inside out, which is half lined in the skirts and "about four inches the fore part" to reenforce the coat buttons.
-This reconstructed coat was made for a private in the recreated 1st New Jersey regiment by tailor Skyler Pinales based on research by the Impressions Committee³ of this unit and by Matthew Keagle's work to document the construction of a similar coat for an event recreating the 4th Connecticut's 1777-1778 winter encampment at Valley Forge.
+This reconstructed coat was made for a private in the recreated 1st New Jersey regiment by tailor Skyler Pinales based on research by the Impressions Committee³ of this unit and by Matthew Keagle's work⁴ to document the construction of a similar coat for an event recreating the 4th Connecticut's 1777-1778 winter encampment at Valley Forge.

+The Schenk Coat would have had white durance in the upper part of the coat body where this recreated coat is unlined, and perhaps in the sleeves as well.
 Even cheaply made uniform coats constructed for private soldiers at this time would most likely at least have had non-functional, sewn down cuffs and lapels as facings in an appropriate color.
-Congress even went so far as to instruct its Commissioners in France to procure uniforms "...Suits Cloaths (sic), green, blue & brown with suitable facings & Cloth of the same colors with facing proper for 40,000 suits more."
+Congress even went so far as to instruct its Commissioners in France to procure uniforms "...Suits Cloaths (sic), green, blue & brown with suitable facings & Cloth of the same colors with facing proper for 40,000 suits more."⁵

 It is quite possible, though not conclusively stated, that the Schenk Coat was faced with red.
 It is not entirely clear from the otherwise comprehensive descriptions whether "turned up with red" means the coat also had a red collar, lapels or cuffs in addition to skirts, and if so what type of cloth was used for them (though the description is not specific as to the type of wool fabric (customarily broadcloth) used for the coat body.
 Because an attempt seems to have been made by the tailor or seamstress to create a coat that conformed to a preferred cut and color, even with improvised materials, a strong likelihood exists that the Schenk Coat indeed had facings, functional or not, that were "turned up with red."